 The art of Moroccan tile creation is a centuries old craft that continues to be taught and practiced today.
 These tiles offer a lovingly handmade touch to any design scheme, with a vast range of colours, shapes, textures and patterns on offer that will help you create a timeless and elegant look in your design.
+We answer all of your queries abut Moroccan tiles, ensuring all bases are covered to help you make a better informed decision when selecting your new tiles.

 Made in Morocco, these tiles are often completely hand made using traditional techniques that have been passed down from one generation to the next.
 Skilled Artisans often start learning this trade at a very young age, practicing the creation of different forms of authentic Moroccan tiles such as Zellige and Bejmat.
 Thanks to their lusciously handmade texture, Moroccan tiles add a warm, earthy quality to any project and have solidified their place in the world of design and architecture as a classic and timeless material.